The 20 Best Melanoma Doctors Near Me in Indianapolis, IN

 English

-Theodore Logan is an Internal Medicine provider in Indianapolis, Indiana.
+Theodore Logan is an Internal Medicine provider practicing medicine in Indianapolis, Indiana.
 Dr. Logan is rated as an Elite provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Renal Cell Carcinoma (RCC), Melanoma, Chromophobe Renal Cell Carcinoma, and WT1-Related Wilms Tumor Syndromes.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Renal Cell Carcinoma (RCC), Melanoma, Chromophobe Renal Cell Carcinoma, and WT1-Related Wilms Tumor Syndromes.

 Languages Spoken: